CDCgov/mycosnp/README.md

 1. MycoSNP BWA Reference v0.9:
     * https://github.com/CDCgov/mycosnp-bwa-reference
     * Prepares a reference FASTA file for BWA alignment and GATK variant calling by masking repeats in the reference and generating the BWA index.
-2. MycoSNP BWA Pre-Process:
+2. MycoSNP BWA Pre-Process v0.14:
     * https://github.com/CDCgov/mycosnp-bwa-pre-process
     * Prepares samples (paired-end FASTQ files) for GATK variant calling by aligning the samples to a BWA reference index and ensuring that the BAM files are correctly formatted.
-3. MycoSNP GATK Variants:
+3. MycoSNP GATK Variants v0.12:
     * https://github.com/CDCgov/mycosnp-gatk-variants
     * Calls variants and generates a multi-FASTA file.